a-r-j/ProteinWorkshop/README.md

 # install PyTorch Geometric using the (now-installed) CLI
 workshop install pyg

-# set a custom data directory for file downloads
+# set a custom data directory for file downloads; otherwise, all data will be downloaded to `site-packages`
 export DATA_PATH="where/you/want/data/"
 ```